ripuns/SpineGuard/README.md

 1. Run `python script/serial_reader.py`.
 2. Sit in a "good" posture for a few minutes, then a "bad" posture.
 3. The script will save the data to a `.csv` file.
-4. Manually open the CSV and add a `label` column (e.g., 1 for good, 0 for bad).
+4. Use this labeled data to run `train_model.py`.
-5. Use this labeled data to run `train_model.py`.
+5. Now user can successfully get their posture alignment.

 ---